oliwierPosiakow/myWatchlist/README.md

 # myWathlist
- A project of a wathilist of films, and searchengine with OMD database
+ A project of a wathilist of films, and searchengine with OMD database.
+ All this work is done for practice and self improvement in API, CSS and JS field.
+ Enjoi :)